-CANCELLATION POLICY; CANCELLATION FEE(s).
-Your subscription under this Agreement will continue for the duration of the Term, unless you cancel.
+CANCELLATION POLICY; Your subscription under this Agreement will continue for the duration of the Term, unless you cancel.
 If you cancel your FIXED TERM Lacerte subscription prior to the end of the Agreement Term, then you agree to pay (for each year remaining on your FIXED term) a fee equal to ten percent (10%) of your subscription plan annual CONTRACTUAL renewal price in effect as of the date of any such cancellation.
 By way of example only, if at the time of cancellation you have 2 years remaining on your Lacerte FIXED TERM subscription plan and your then-current annual CONTRACTUAL renewal price is $5,000/year, then the minimum payable cancellation fee is $1,000 ($5,000 x .10 = $500 x 2 = $1,000).
-Your subscription under this Agreement will continue for the duration of the Term, unless you cancel.
-If you cancel your FIXED TERM Lacerte subscription prior to the end of the Agreement Term, then you agree to pay (for each year remaining on your FIXED term) a fee equal to ten percent (10%) of your subscription plan annual CONTRACTUAL renewal price in effect as of the date of any such cancellation.
-By way of example only, if at the time of cancellation you have 2 years remaining on your Lacerte FIXED TERM subscription plan and your then-current annual CONTRACTUAL renewal price is $5,000/year, then the minimum payable cancellation fee is $1,000 ($5,000 x .10 = $500 x 2 = $1,000).
-In the event of cancellation, you will retain access to your prior year or previously paid Lacerte tax software product (prep files) in accordance with the terms of your Lacerte Product End User License Agreement, however, you will not receive any software updates and you may incur REP fees for prior years’ returns, if applicable, and you will lose the ability to network or REP any new returns or electronically file any returns as of January 1ST immediately following the date of any such cancellation.
-HOW TO CANCEL: to cancel your FIXED TERM subscription and renewals for future year(s) remaining on the Term, contact us at 1-800-765-7777 by or before October 16th of the current year.
+In the event of cancellation, you will retain access to your prior year or previously paid Lacerte tax software product (prep files) in accordance with the terms of your Lacerte Product End User License Agreement, however, you will not receive any software updates and you will incur REP fees for prior years’ returns, if applicable, and you will lose the ability to network or REP any new returns or electronically file any returns as of January 1ST immediately following the date of any such cancellation.
+HOW TO CANCEL: to cancel your FIXED TERM subscription and renewals for future year(s), contact us at 1-800-765-7777 by or before October 16th of the current year.

 Signature: {{Sig_es_:signer:signature}} Signature Date: {{Dte_es_:signer:date}}